anitkumarsingh/Front-End-React-Challenge/README.md

-# FullThrottle Labs-Front End React Challenge
+# Slider-Front End React Challenge

 ### What is this ?
 React web app that allows a user to enter a loan amount and a loan duration in months which then displays the interest rate and the monthly payment dynamically.